 - Try offering the bottle when your baby isn’t starving.
 This may seem illogical, but when a baby is frantically hungry, he is going to be in no mood to try something new.
 He just wants to nurse.

 - Many babies associate the cradle hold, where they are cuddled against the breast, with nursing, and will refuse to accept the bottle as a substitute.
 This is especially true of newborns.
 Have you ever seen someone hold a hungry nursing infant in the nursing position?
-It doesn’t matter if they are male or female, nine years old or ninety, a young baby will turn his head, root, and try to nurse.
+It doesn’t matter if the caregiver is male or female, nine years old or ninety, a young baby will turn his head, root, and try to nurse.
 Although some babies will accept a bottle more readily in the nursing hold, most will do better if you prop them up on your knees or in an infant seat, and make eye contact while feeding them.

 - Offer a small amount at first.
 If he takes it readily, you can always offer more.
 If he doesn’t take it, you won’t have wasted much of your ‘liquid gold’.
 Even taking a few sips is a step toward accepting the bottle.